- Township of Cavan Monaghan

 Next, we record professional voice prompts for telephone voting that will make a good impression and be easy to comprehend.
 A toll-free number is provisioned and connected to your municipality's voting website.

 Voters arrive at your branded voting website and authenticate their identity with their numeric password.
 The voter will be presented with a list of any ongoing elections.
-If the voter hasn't yet voted, he may click on the election and a tamper-proof electronic ballot will appear.
-When he submits a ballot, the results are encrypted and kept anonymous.
+If the voter hasn't yet voted, the voter may click on the election and a tamper-proof electronic ballot will appear.
+When the voter submits a ballot, the results are encrypted and kept anonymous.
 The voter is issued a receipt and is now blocked from voting for this election again.
 As voting proceeds Simply Voting staff will report on mid-election turnout upon request.

 Voters call a dedicated toll-free or local number and are prompted to authenticate their identity.
-The voter enters his numeric password using a touch-tone dialpad and the system checks whether he has not yet voted.
-If that is the case, the voter is prompted to select from the options of each question, one question at a time, and finally to confirm his choices.
-When he confirms a ballot, the results are encrypted and stored anonymously.
+The voter enters their numeric password using a touch-tone dialpad and the system checks whether they have not yet voted.
+If that is the case, the voter is prompted to select from the options of each question, one question at a time, and finally to confirm their choices.
+When the voter confirms a ballot, the results are encrypted and stored anonymously.
 The voter is issued a receipt (accessible only online) and is now blocked from voting for this election again.
 Since Simply Voting never allows a voter to vote twice, telephone voting may proceed at the same time as internet voting.

 Your municipality will operate at least one revisions office to assist voters who are missing from or incorrectly entered on the municipal list of eligible voters.
 The revision officer(s) will be provided with training and access to our secure Election Manager website to handle the following situations that may arise: